No? Neither had I until recently, but you should know about it.

 Do not let the dog drink large amounts of water at once

-A gastropexy is possible as an preventive measure
+A gastropexy is possible as a preventive measure

-If you notice anything unusual about your dog and spot some of those symptoms don’t hesitate and contact your Vet.
-It might make the difference between the life or death of your dog.
+If you notice anything unusual about your dog and spot some of those symptoms, don’t hesitate to contact your vet.
+It quite literally might be the matter of life or death for your dog.